Frequently Asked Questions

 Please see "10.
 Export Rules" in the SpreadsheetGear End User License Agreement for more information.

 Yes.
-SpreadsheetGear for .NET Framework includes strong named assemblies which enables the installation and use of multiple versions on one machine.
+SpreadsheetGear for .NET Framework includes strong named assemblies and installs each major version of the product in its own directory, which enables the installation and use of multiple versions on one machine.

 General Product Questions